BrettAF/ArrAnt-Team-Repo/Documentation/The Loop Gain Function.md

 - `power`: Power to the arrays in watts, with 0 for receivers.

 #### Output
-- `EIRP_A_dB`: The total EIRP (Effective Isotropic Radiated Power) of all transmitters in dB, found using both the power of the transmitters and gain of the transmitters in the array.
+- `eirp_array_dB`: The total EIRP (Effective Isotropic Radiated Power) of all transmitters in dB, found using both the power of the transmitters and gain of the transmitters in the array.

 ### `gain_all_recievers`
 This function calculates the total gain of all receivers in the array.